harshgadodia/harshgadodia/_pages/quotes.md

 - "You measure yourself by the people who measure themselves by you" (Carter Chambers)

 - "No morality can be founded on authority, even if the authority were divine" (A. J. Ayer)

+- "Strange how paranoia can link up with reality now and then" (Philip K. Dick)

+- "Between stimulus and response there is a space.
+In that space is our power to choose our response.
+In our response lies our growth and our freedom."
+(Viktor E. Frankl)

+- "Though we travel the world over to find the beautiful, we must carry it with us, or we find it not."
+(Ralph Waldo Emerson)

+- "I was born here.
+I had the audacity of equality" (Hasan Minhaj)